Willowlark/thelittlethingswemiss/posthub/group.md

 # Group Shoots

 Photoshoots, usually at cons, that are a bunch of like minded individuals all together.
+You can view them directly on flickr [here](https://www.flickr.com/photos/thelittlethingswemiss/collections/72157683243269453/).

 {% for post in site.categories.group %}
 * [{{ post.title }}]({{site.baseurl}}{{ post.url }}) *{{ post.date | date_to_string }}*